Sdator/item-filter-code/docs/rule-sorting.md

-If given permission by the user, we will perform a performance sort on the rules within each block.
 Performance in item filters is a mix of removing rules quickly and removing items from the pool of drops quickly.

 Our ordering is currently:
 1. LinkedSockets